You know what they say about assumptions, right?

 This might be the worst misconception that some marketers make.
 If you have a lead that has been progressing through each stage of the buying process, then suddenly stops as your CTAs get more noticeable and action-oriented, don’t mark them as a loss.

-Instead, step them back in your nurture until they start engaging again.
-Maybe they were thinking about buying, but then chose a competitor.
+Instead, step them back into your nurture until they start engaging again.
+Maybe they were thinking about buying but then chose a competitor.
 That doesn’t mean they won’t be interested in your offering in the future.
-Or they were thinking about buying, but then didn’t have the budget.
-Or they were simply researching and decided to not solve their problem at this time.
+Or they were thinking about buying but then didn’t have the budget.
+Or they were researching and decided not to solve their problem at this time.

 These common misconceptions often hinder marketers who use lead nurture to push their leads down through the funnel.
-Make sure you target leads accurately and watch how they respond to your efforts.
+Ensure you target leads accurately and watch how they respond to your efforts.

 To use the furniture store metaphor again, instead of pestering them from the moment they get through the door, try simply greeting them and offering your help if they need it.
-As they get more comfortable in the store and start looking at specific items, perhaps offer a recommendation on another piece of furniture that’s similar to what they’ve expressed interest in.
-If they seem annoyed, back off and let them continue to research on their own.
+As they get more comfortable in the store and start looking at specific items, perhaps recommend another piece of furniture similar to what they’ve expressed interest in.
+If they seem annoyed, back off and let them continue to research independently.

-Without heeding these cues, you will push too hard, which inevitably results in lost leads.
-Let your leads set the pace, while you give them little nudges along the way.
-They shouldn’t feel that you’re pushing them, rather that you’re aiding them in their journey to solve whatever problem they have.
+Without heeding these cues, you will push too hard, resulting in lost leads.
+Let your leads set the pace while you give them little nudges along the way.
+They shouldn’t feel that you’re pushing them but rather that you’re aiding them in their journey to solve their problems.

-This is the only way to successfully nurture leads in 2018.
+This is the only way to nurture leads successfully in 2023.